-Please read Browser detection using the user agent and why serving different Web pages or services to different browsers is usually a bad idea.
+Warning: Please read Browser detection using the user agent for why serving different Web pages or services to different browsers is usually a bad idea.

 User-Agent: <product> / <product-version> <comment>

 User-Agent: Mozilla/5.0 (<system-information>) <platform> (<platform-details>) <extensions>

 A product identifier — its name or development codename.

 Zero or more comments containing more details.
 For example, sub-product information.

 For more on Firefox- and Gecko-based user agent strings, see the Firefox user agent string reference.
 The UA string of Firefox is broken down into 4 components:

 Mozilla/5.0is the general token that says that the browser is Mozilla-compatible.
 For historical reasons, almost every browser today sends it.